coleifer/peewee/docs/peewee/sqlite_ext.rst

 SQLite Extensions
 =================

-The default :py:class:`SqliteDatabase` already includes many SQLite-specific
+The default :class:`SqliteDatabase` already includes many SQLite-specific
 features:

 * :ref:`General notes on using SQLite <using_sqlite>`.